 - The report depicts the status of the data migrated to the PST file.
 Click OK.

-Kernel for Exchange Server is an all-in-one software for Exchange data recovery and migration.
-It can take care of all your Exchange requirements.
+Exchange Server is an all-in-one software for Exchange data recovery and migration.
+It can take care of all your Exchange requirements, including public folder recovery and public folder migration.
 It fixes all the corruption issues and helps you with Exchange/Office 365 migrations.
-While using Exchange Recovery software, there are multiple options available for you to save your data.
+While using Exchange Recovery software, there are multiple options (Exchange/Office 365/PST) available for you to save your data.
 You can also get a complete report after recovery or migration.